aws-samples/serverless-patterns/private-apigw-public-custom-domain/README.md

 ### DNS Issues
 - Verify CNAME or ALIAS record points to ALB DNS name
 - Check DNS propagation with `nslookup your-domain.com`
-- Ensure you have DNS management access for your domain

 ### Target Registration
 - Manually check target group health in AWS Console